-In the past few weeks, companies such as Google and Microsoft have announced new workplace hybrid models.
-These plans aim to maintain the flexibility of remote working with an “on-site” or “touchdown space” employees can come back to as needed.
+But continuous remote work can be a drag.
+That’s why organizations such as Google and Microsoft have compromised.
+Pioneering the idea of hybrid workspaces.
+These models aim to maintain the flexibility of remote working with an “on-site” or “touchdown space” employees can come back to as needed.
 Allowing workers to come and go as they please and choose how and where they want to work.

-As this trend will become the norm, more companies will need to implement systems to help them manage their employees, projects, and workspaces.
+As this trend will become more widespread, more companies will need to implement systems to help them manage their employees, projects, and workspaces.
 This article will give some tips on what to keep in mind when engaging in hybrid workplace models.
-And how companies can stay agile.
+And how companies can stay agile in the process.

 This solution is being led by tech giants Google and Microsoft, when the former announced their plans for their new hybrid workspace in September of 2020.
 Followed by Microsoft a few weeks later.